 - Bearings – Each wheel has two ball bearings attached to the axle.
 Allowing the wheels to spin smoothly on the axle is the main role of bearings.
 You can find eight bearings, two on each of the skateboard wheels.

-The skateboard’s major parts and their components were all equally important because the absence of one will affect the whole performance of the skateboard.
+The skateboard’s major parts and their components were all equally important because the absence of one would affect the whole performance of the skateboard.

 Every single part should be taken care of for them to function well.
 A well-maintained skateboard’s parts will definitely prolong your skateboard’s life span.

 What are the parts of a skateboard?
 As discussed earlier, a skateboard has three major parts- the truck, the deck, and the wheels.
-Each part has smaller details that have its own specific function.
+Each part has smaller details that have their own specific function.
 All the parts of a skateboard play a vital role in the overall function of a skateboard.
-We need to replace and fine-tune these components to maintain the whole boards’ smooth functions.
+We need to replace and fine-tune these components to maintain the whole board’s smooth functions.

 I hope this article gives you enough information on the anatomy of your skateboard.
 If you find this helpful, please feel free to share and comment below.
 Skate safe!